Monday, August 23, 2010

 as we prepare to kick off this new school year.

-For now, my ankles are the size of softballs and I need to rest my weary bones down.
+My ankles are the size of softballs, and I need to rest my weary bones.

-It's odd to think that three years ago I was going strong
+It's strange to think that three years ago, I was busy and thriving.

-And life was so enjoyable, and my body could accomplish just about anything I wanted it to.
+And life was so enjoyable, and my body could accomplish just about anything I wanted.

-Then two years ago I was in a hospital unresponsive and in a coma.
+Then I was in a hospital, unresponsive two years ago, and in a coma.

-One year ago I was weak and tired and I could barely get myself dressed.
+One year ago, I was weak and tired and could barely get dressed.

-Showers were difficult and sleeping was worse, and I was so depressed.
+Showers were difficult, sleeping was worse, and I was so depressed.

 I hardly had the energy to finish the day.
 Now I am two years out and stronger every day.